-Organizing any kind of event is no small feat, it’s a set of complicated task and a massive undertaking.
+Organizing any kind of event is no small feat, it’s a set of complicated tasks and a massive undertaking.
 The success of the event sorely depends on those individual tasks.
 Subverting these tasks can easily lead any event to its downfall.
-You have to be prepared for all sorts of unexpected nuisance.
+You have to be prepared for all sorts of the unexpected nuisance.
 No matter how big or small it is, holding a photography exhibition can be an enriching experience.
 There will also be challenges while staging a photography exhibition.
 That is why it is essential to have a proper plan.

 First thing that you need is a respectable collection of photographs.
-You can go for a solo exhibition or you can mix it up with other artists.
+You can go to a solo exhibition or you can mix it up with other artists.
 Either way, you need to have or manage a good collection of photographs.
 And for that, you need to stick with a plan.

-Every good exhibition has specific theme that unifies the whole event and makes it more organized, sleek and classy.
-Think carefully what to choose and what you want your exhibition to convey.
-Choose something that is not monotonous and has broader meaning, something specific, so that the participants can explore more ideas.
+Every good exhibition has a specific theme that unifies the whole event and makes it more organized, sleek and classy.
+Think carefully about what to choose and what you want your exhibition to convey.
+Choose something that is not monotonous and has a broader meaning, something specific, so that the participants can explore more ideas.
 Additionally, name the event.
 A catchy title is always good for generating attention among the masses.

 Make sure to choose the best of your most recent works.
 If you are planning on doing a solo exhibition, you need at least 15- 30 individual pieces to fill the need.
 Each of your work should comply with the theme of the exhibition.
 Spend some time in producing original content that you can unveil for the first time in the inauguration.